framedsc/Sitesource/markdown/the_photomode_wishlist.md

 This is PC-specific, but being able to [hotsample](basics.htm#hotsampling) is very important for a lot of players to show games at their best.
 Rendering the shot at a higher resolution leads to a higher image quality and mitigates artifacts.
 For consoles, rendering the final shot at a higher resolution might be a nice addition.

-Don't forget to make sure that shaders such as bloom, ambient occlusion, and lightning scale well with increased resolution and different aspect ratio changes.
+Don't forget to make sure that shaders such as bloom, ambient occlusion, and lightning scale well with higher-than-average resolution and different aspect ratio changes.

 ### Time of day and weather controls

-If your game has a dynamic time of day, it's most natural to give the player the ability to change the time of day for the shot so the sunlight is just right for the composition they have in mind.
+If your game has a dynamic time of day, it's most natural to give the player the ability to change the in-game hour for the shot so the sunlight is just right for the composition they have in mind.

-If your game has a weather system, allowing the player to cycle between different weathers would give them even more control about the things they can do.
+Also, if your game has a weather system, allowing the player to cycle between different weathers would give them even more tools to work with.
 Extra points if you add interpolation between different weathers.

 Additionally, control over world variables such as wind and fog can also be incredibly helpful.

 ### Toggle shader effects

-Although effects such as vignettes can give a distinct look to your game, real-life photography often tries to get rid of them, so there is no reason for virtual photographers to have to deal with them, especially on a visually ideal medium as games are.
+Although effects such as vignettes can give a distinct look to your game, real-life photography often tries to get rid of them, so there is no reason for virtual photographers to have to deal with them, especially on a visually ideal medium such as games.
 So being able to toggle such effects off is very important to players.

 Other effects that players tend to want to turn off (or have control over) are: